-The Group's gearing ratio as at 31 December 2020 was 49% (31 December 2019: 35%), which was expressed as a percentage of the total liabilities divided by the total equity.
-The increase was mainly attributable to increase in other payables and accruals.
+The Group's gearing ratio as at 31 December 2021 was 23% (31 December 2020: 49%), which was expressed as a percentage of the total liabilities divided by the total equity.
+The decrease was mainly attributable to increase in total equity as a result of gain on surrender of investment properties under land resumption for the year ended 31 December 2021.